gammmy8/NTCToken/ReadMe.md

     }
 ## Help

 If issues occur, please execute diagnostics and check the past lessons from the module regarding the issue.
-For further, assistance kindly reach out to the author.
+For further assistance, kindly reach out to the author.